 The switchable LO SHELF /

 Proportional Q Bell filter allows for

 flexible choice of filter type.
 Click on the

 LO SHELF or Proportional Q label to

 switch between these options.

-The advanced filter topology of the low shelf filter features a musical boost that ranges from 40 Hz to 5 kHz.
+The advanced filter topology of the low shelf filter features a musical boost.
 The boosted portion of the signal is followed by a frequency dip that helps to frame the area of focus.